minnsoe/awesome-leadership/README.md

 ### Static Page Hosting

-- [GitHub Pages](https://pages.github.com/) - Websites for You and Your
+- [GitHub Pages](https://pages.github.com/) - Websites for you and your
-  Projects.
+  projects.

-- [GitLab Pages](https://pages.gitlab.io/) - Websites for Your GitLab Projects,
+- [GitLab Pages](https://pages.gitlab.io/) - Websites for your GitLab projects,
-  User Account or Group.
+  user account or group.

 ### Chat